mrosadio/map-climate-diplomacy/README.md

 ## Research Context

 Africa's energy transition is at a critical crossroads, with financing as a central challenge.
-Three major actors — China, the European Union, and Gulf states — play leading but distinct roles.
+Three major actors, China, the European Union, and Gulf states, play leading but distinct roles.
 This database maps trade, investment, and flagship green projects between African countries and these actors, using primary and secondary sources including the IMF, World Bank, OECD, Global Gateway, China Global Investment Tracker, and Gulf Renewable Projects Tracker.